baharev/sdopt-tearing/docs/index.rst

 **and** `[2] <http://www.mat.univie.ac.at/%7Eneum/ms/maniSol.pdf>`_  **show how
 this well-known numerical issue of tearing can be resolved.** The cost of the improved numerical stability is the significantly increased computation time.

+.. _handling-subproblems:

 Our pilot Java implementation has shown that it is crucial

-  - to design a convenient API for subproblem selection (roughly speaking: to be able to work with arbitrary number of diagonal blocks),
+  - to design a convenient API for subproblem selection (roughly speaking: to be able to work with arbitrary number of diagonal blocks, ordered sequentially),

   - to generate C++ source code for efficient evaluation of the subproblems (the residual and the Jacobian of the blocks),